 Maine may be the pine tree state, but it also has its fair share of maple trees, which is why everyone knows Maine’s Maple Syrup is the top of the line, mouthwatering sugary treat.
 With the advent of Spring, everyone knows maple trees are ready to be tapped for syrup.
 Or as us Mainers like to call it: liquid gold.
-Maine Maple Sunday is an annually celebrated event throughout the state and marked on every Mainer’s calender.
+Maine Maple Sunday is an annually celebrated event throughout the state and marked on every Mainer’s calendar.

 You’ll find most farms and towns celebrating the event are located largely in the Southern half of the state including Southern Maine, Mid Coast and the Western Lakes and Mountains region.
 Maple Sunday is a great time of year to visit Maine while the surge of summer tourists have yet to come… uncrowded and beautiful with the hint of the spring flora green.

 Join us for Maine Maple Sunday–tap your own tree, or bring home some of Maine’s homemade maple syrup!